 Can I jump the queue with a Museumkaart?

 Normally you just queue up as usual and present your museum card at the ticket desk.
-Only the Van Gogh Museum have fast-lane entry for Museumkaart holders.
+Only the Van Gogh Museum has a fast-lane entry for Museumkaart holders.
 For the Rijksmuseum and Maritime Museum you just get your museum card scanned at the main gallery entrance - no need to queue at the sales desk.
-The Hermitage also has self-scan machines for museum cards in the foyer, although these are sometimes out of action.
+The Hermitage has self-scan machines for museum cards in the foyer, although these are sometimes out of action.

-If you wish to visit the Anne Frank House and avoid the large queues then purchase your ticket online which gives you a specific entry time.
+If you wish to visit the Anne Frank House and avoid the long queues then purchase your ticket online which gives you a specific entry time.
 Museumkaart holders only need to pay a €0.50 fee during the online booking process.
 You only need to show the card when you arrive at the museum.

 Can I visit a museum more than once?

 Yes, the card gives unlimited entry to participating museums.

 Which major museums of note in Netherlands offer free Museumkaart entry?

 Plus around 400 museums in total in the Netherlands - each major town and city should have a museum where the card is valid.

 For expats and residents it can offer excellent value over the whole year.
-It is also great to have the flexibility to just pop into a museum for 30 minutes and visit a new exhibition - and you won't feel the pressure to see everything.
+The card is great for the ability to just pop into a museum for 30 minutes and visit a new exhibition - and you won't feel the pressure to see everything.